 Congratulations to Dr. Tadahiro Goto, who received “Excellence in Research Award” at the American College of Emergency Physicians Scientific Assembly 2015!

-Congratulations to Dr. Laura Toivonen, who received multiple grants from the Finnish Medical Foundation, the Päivikki and Sakari Sohlberg Foundation, and the Foundation for Pediatric Research!
+Congratulations to Dr. Laura Toivonen, who received multiple grants from the Finnish Medical Foundation, the Päivikki and Sakari Sohlberg Foundation, and the Foundation for Pediatric Research in 2019!